joshrlowe/hacked-news/README.md

 ### Group Number: 23
 ### Josh Lowe (jrl19@fsu.edu) and Trevor Fagan (taf20@fsu.edu)

+## Note
+Our pylint score was not a 10.
+The reason behind this is that we implemented security headers into our project to make our system more secure.
+These headers needed to be shortened to increase our pylint score.
+We had to make a choice and chose better security over a higher pylint score.

 ## Description of this Repository
 Hacked News is a website for accessing the latest news powered by the Hacker News API.
 User authentication is powered by Auth0 and user information, articles, and likes are stored in a SQLite3 database.
 This website was built from the ground up- SSL certification, security, database setup, automated updating, recurring database updates with cron, and more all built around Flask.